Genez-io/genezio-documentation/docs/genezio-typesafe/project-template.md

 #### Crons

-This directory shows how you can implement simple cron functions that make opperations on our two databases.
+This directory shows how you can implement simple cron functions that make operations on our two databases.
 Using the `@GenezioDeploy` decorator we can specify that this class will have all its associated methods set to be crons by default.
 Furthermore, we use the `@GenezioMethod` decorator to set the cron string for each method.
 This cron string will determine the frequency with which the method will be called.
-If you want to learn more about crons and cron strings you can check out the [documentation](/docs/features/cron-methods) or [cronTab Guru](https://crontab.guru/).
+If you want to learn more about crons and cron strings you can check out the [documentation](/docs/genezio-typesafe/cron-methods) or [cronTab Guru](https://crontab.guru/).

 #### Webhooks

 This component contains the implementation of webhooks which can be used to access data on our databases.
 Again, we use the `@GenezioDeploy` decorator to specify that this class and its methods will be deployed as webhooks.
 Using this feature you can create endpoints that can be called by other API's or integrations.
 After the deployment is finished you will be provided with the `http` links that are used to call your methods.
-If you want to learn more about webhooks you can check out the [documentation](/docs/features/http-methods-webhooks).
+If you want to learn more about webhooks you can check out the [documentation](/docs/genezio-typesafe/http-methods-webhooks).

 ### Frontend